Dma

 true if the DMA is full, false otherwise.

-void setFifoFullHandled()
+void set_fifo_full_handled()

 Sets the flag indicating that the FIFO is full and has been handled.